sergio-aci/-houseplantshop_webscraping_project/README.md

 ### features_prod_join

-The feature_prod_join table contains feature_id and product_name columns.
+The feature_prod_join table contains feature_id and type_name columns.
 This table matches the many to many relationship between the features and product types.